 Selected from nominations submitted to the Stakeholder Group, the Independent Expert Group is responsible for the Global Nutrition Report’s data, analysis and conclusions, and is accountable for the quality and independence of its content.

 The Report Host supports the Independent Expert Group in developing the report, through data analysis, research and coordination functions.
 It also leads the production, communication and dissemination of the report.
-Development Initiatives was awarded this role for 2018 to 2021.
+PATH was awarded this role in 2023.

 Photo Credit: Arne Hoel / World Bank